The spatio-temporal statistical structure of the turbulent dissipation field and its stochastic representation as a Gaussian Multiplicative Chaos: On the periodic version of the model

 The stochastic integral entering the above expression is a gaussian random variable of vanishing average and variance

 This information, together with the delta-correlation in $k$ of the Fourier modes of the white noise, leads to the following exact in law scheme,

-The random forcing is taken into account by the unit variance and zero average complex Gaussian variables $\gamma^{p}(k)$.
+The random forcing is taken into account by $\gamma^{p}(k)$, complex Gaussian variables of vanishing average and variance $\Lt$.
 The $\gamma^{p}(k)$'s are i.i.d random variables, up to the Hermitian symmetry $\overline{\gamma^{p}(k)} =\gamma^{p}(-k)$.
 See \cite{ChaLem26} for a more detailed discussion on this numerical scheme and the extension of the model to smooth in time field.